 Discover the Beauty of the Orthodox Churches

 According to the legend, 365 churches were built in Ohrid.
 One for each day of the year.
-And indeed, no matter which side you look, there is a dome or a bell tower jutting out above the rooftops.
+And indeed, no matter which side you look, a dome or a bell tower is jutting out above the rooftops.

 While you are strolling Ohrid’s old town, you’ll probably bump into the largest and most important one – the Church of St. Sophia, built back in the 9th century.

 The Church of St. John at Kaneo is the most picturesque place in Ohrid and should be on top of your list.
 It was built on a steep rock just above the Ohrid Lake.
 Go there at sunset and enjoy the jaw-dropping view.
-Furthermore, the sun rays change the color of the walls and the church shines as it’s made out of gold.
+Furthermore, the sun’s rays change the colour of the walls and the church shines as it’s made out of gold.

-Head to the water – best thing to do in Ohrid
+Head to the water – the best thing to do in Ohrid

 Buy some pearls

 A pair of pearl earrings is an excellent souvenir or a thoughtful present.
 Which girl doesn’t like pearls after all?
-However be aware of scammers on the streets selling fake jewelry.
-If you decide to buy something, keep in mind that the price of a pair of earrings with proven origin might be around 20 euro.
+However, be aware of scammers on the streets selling fake jewellery.
+If you decide to buy something, keep in mind that the price of a pair of earrings with proven origin might be around 20 euros.

 See an ancient method for papermaking